Surgery for Pulmonary Atresia with VSD for Children

 A healthcare provider will give your child anesthesia before the surgery starts.
-Your child will sleep deeply and painlessly during the operation.
+Your child will sleep deeply and painlessly during the surgery.
 He or she won’t remember The repair will take a few hours.

 A provider will closely watch your child’s vital signs during the procedure.
 The surgeon makes a cut (incision) down the middle of your child’s chest.
 He or she will separate the breastbone to reach the heart.